 Downloading the Magento Theme

 Once you have gone through the various mind blowing themes in the website and have made a final decision on which to choose, you can proceed to install it.
-You need to be a registered user and logged in, before you can get the extension key.
+You need to register and logged in, before you can get the extension key.
 So, first register your account there and login with the details you gave at the time of registration.